The Ultimate Guide to Coronado’s I-Bar: What to Know Before You Go

 The History of I-Bar

 The I-Bar’s roots stretch back to the early 20th century, serving as a social hub for officers stationed at NAS North Island.
 Reportedly, the bar started out as an officer’s hangout for bachelors in the 1930s.
-Much creative energy and intense military planning went into naming the bar; it was named the I-Bar because it was connected to the base’s “I” building.
+Much creative energy and intense military planning went into naming the bar; it was named the I-Bar because it was connected to the “I” building.
 The bar began being used in “official” capacity starting in the 1950s.

 What to Expect